How Much Are Construction Manager or Project Manager Fees?

 A GC will:

-Pay for supplies, materials and labor.
+Pay for supplies, materials, and labor.

 Determine costs and markups on all services for one overall price.

-Manage your job from start to finish.
+Managing your job from start to finish.

-Hire subcontractors and other workers.
+Hiring subcontractors and other workers.

-Lease vehicles (trucks, cranes, backhoes, etc.).
+Leasing vehicles (trucks, cranes, backhoes, etc.).

-Maintain all accounting and personnel records.
+Maintaining all accounting and personnel records.

-Accept total liability for the work at hand.
+Accepting total liability for the work at hand.

-May cover delays and issues out of pocket, depending on circumstances.
+Covering delays and issues out of pocket, depending on circumstances.

 Hiring a general contractor is more likely to mean you’ll have a consistent, reliable crew of workers or subcontractors who are used to working with that GC and team.